Lalithsai1404/CUNet_CLSTM_Liver/README.md

 ---

-## Workflow
+## 🔄 Workflow

 1. Upload a CT scan in `.nii` format.
 2. The image is preprocessed.
 3. The trained CUNet + CLSTM model is loaded.
 4. Liver and tumor segmentation is performed.
 5. A prediction mask is generated.
-6. Results are displayed through the Streamlit interface.
+6. The segmentation result is displayed through the Streamlit interface.

 ---

-## Installation
+## ⚙️ Installation

 ### Clone the Repository